 Can a very intelligent person be bad at math?

 Yes, he could if he didn’t learn math the right way.
 A lot of people are relating a lot between natural intelligence and math which is not the right assumption.
 Math has principles and rules to follow.
-So falling in these comparisons is not healthy thinking.
+So falling into these comparisons is not healthy thinking.

 There is a lot of intelligent people who are bad at math not because they are naturally bad.
 Simply because they are not interested in it.
 As a result, they don’t put an effort to learn mathematics.

 For instance, Thomas Edison was a genius, So nobody could doubt that.
 But he wasn’t good at math, he was hiring mathematicians to help him.
-So do we have to call or consider him dumb in mathematics?.
+So do we have to call or consider him dumb in mathematics?
 The response is clear.